JavaDev1983/WordSearchHVDR/README.md

 ![Gradle JDK Missing](./images/Gradle-Home.png)

+Try the following:

-To resolve this notification, select the link `Select the Gradle JDK location`.
+Select the link `Select the Gradle JDK location`.

 Update the `Gradle user home` with your Gradle install directory (see screenshot below).
 This location should be within your home directory.